Join me for a creative workshop and I’ll show you how to combine math and art for some colorful, joyful, creative learning all about circles.

 How is the workshop delivered?

 The ART of CIRCLES workshop is delivered through the NurtureStore website.
 It includes links to other websites.
-You will receive joining instructions when purchase the workshop.
+You will receive joining instructions when you purchase the workshop.
 You can complete the workshop on your own timescale.

 How much does the workshop cost?